ds5110/git-intro/README.md

 so they're not acceptable for assignment submission.
   * ...but they're great for protoytping, in-class exercises and publishing books!
 * Document the entire data-processing pipeline
-  * The entire pipeline must be reproducible on the command line, starting with the original data source.
+  * The entire pipeline must be reproducible from the command line, starting at the original data source(s).
-  * Document your data source(s) and show how to access the original source(s) whenever possible.
+  * Document your data source(s) and show how to access the original source(s).
 * Use Make
   * If you're not sure why, then read: [Why Use Make](https://bost.ocks.org/mike/make/) by the legendary Mike Bostock
-  * Provide clear instructions for every step in the data-processing pipeline, including data access.
+  * Provide clear instructions for every step in the pipeline, including data access.
+(Make makes it easy.)
   * Document for the 6-month rule: after 6 months away, you can instantly pick up where you left off.
+  * There are many other tools for automating workflows.
+They're typically proprietary and/or harder to use.
+For automated workflows, I recommend [Github Actions](https://docs.github.com/en/actions).
 * Acknowlgement is critical
   * Acknowledge your predecessors (a side benefit: it's a good way to avoid plagiarism).
   * Cite your references (for many of the same reasons).